 LACE CURTAINS – POLYESTER OR COTTON – WHICH TO CHOOSE

 Lace Curtains are woven or knitted on looms using either Cotton or Polyester.
 Both Polyester and Cotton are durable yarns that have differing advantages.
 These characteristics of each will surely affect your decision on which of the two choices to consider.
 On our site we offer Heritage lace curtains which are 100% Polyester.
 They are the only lace curtains of either material that are made in the U.S.A.
 Our Nottingham lace curtains are woven from Cotton on 100 year old looms and imported from Scotland.
 Please remember that both are excellent choices but for different reasons.
+We have also combined both lace curtain categories on one page to more easily compare designs.

 THE CHOICE IS YOURS

 We have customers that are fans of one or the other, some for cotton, some for polyester.
-We carry the finest of both.
+We only carry the finest quality of both.
 You will have to make the final call on which to use.
 I hope this will be of some help when making your decision to order lace window coverings.
 Be sure to see our many other suggestions on decorating or sewing.
 Go to the one section that shows every Lace Curtain, be it Polyester or Cotton.

 YOUR DECISION – WE HOPE WE HAVE HELPED